esodot/esodot/README.md

 ### Hi there 👋

 - ⚡ 15 years ago, the internet was an escape from the real world.
-Now the real world is an escape from the internt.
+Now the real world is an escape from the internet.